-Welcome to West (SLCs, typical school day, tips for success, support, clubs, sports, virtual tour)
+Welcome to West (SLCs, typical school day, tips for success, support, clubs, sports)

 The Next Four Years (credits, grades, transcripts, grad requirements, ACP, advanced courses)

-9th Grade Courses (overview of 9th grade courses, honors vs earned, electives, resource hall)
+9th Grade Courses (overview of 9th grade courses, earned honors, electives, resource hall)

 Tips & Pointers: Preparing for High School